Moonlington/tabletopfloreblog/content/posts/Pantheons and Religions.md

   - "worldbuilding"
 tags:
   - "eden"
-  - "elysium"
+  - "ae'thar"
   - "religion"
   - "xhoria"
 ---

 As the first article on this blog of mine, I wanted to discuss the role that the deities, religions, and pantheons in your world plays, both in worldbuilding and your tabletop games.
-I'm now figuring out the deities for my world of _Elysium_, and I wanted to share my thoughts about designing them in this article.
+I'm now figuring out the deities for my world of _Ae'thar_, and I wanted to share my thoughts about designing them in this article.

 ## Worldbuilding Deities